mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

                      float mutation_fraction)
 ~~~~~~~~

 The method **sort** is used to sort the population of chromosomes in most fit first order.
 The methods **getGene** and **setGene** are used to fetch and change the value of any gene (bit) in any chromosome.
-These methods are protected but you will probably not need to override them in derived classes.
+These methods are protected because you may need to override them in derived classes.

 {lang="java",linenos=off}
 ~~~~~~~~